LighghtEeloo/lala-lang/Proposal.md

 where

-1. Literals are just the application of the type `primitive`.
+1. Literals are just the application of the type `primitive` defined by a type constructor in `core`.
 2. An obstruction is a data block with certain computational order, a projection accesses the result of a previous block, and an exposure opens up a binded data block.
 3. Abstraction can be analogized by variables and functions, and works through bindings.